Defense Evasion, Red Teaming

 Moreover, an attacker may also benefit from the lesser-known path traversal execution method.
 This lets an attacker traverse back to explorer.exe and use that to initiate the process for “shell.exe.”
 This complicates the analysis part for a blue teamer and is considered better than the previous method.

 Inspection in process explorer: In the victim system, if an analyst checks process explorer, he shall see the following processes running that should make him suspicious.
-As you can see, a conhost (masking our shell) has been spawned as a child process under explorer.exe process and is stealthier.
+As you can see, the system has spawned a conhost (masking our shell) as a child process under the explorer.exe process and it is stealthier.

 Method 8 – ftp.exe

 Newer versions of Windows 10 and 11 come with a ftp.exe binary already included with the default installation.
-Moreover, it is available in the system PATH variable and can be executed from any working directory.
+Moreover, the system PATH variable makes it available, and you can execute it from any working directory.
 Thereafter, we can load the command we want to run in a text file called “script.txt” and execute it using the ftp -s option which executes text files as a script.
 Hence, we include the explorer.exe command in this script and execute it using ftp.

 On our reverse listener set up on port 4444, we receive a connection as the shell gets executed!